JayCuthrell/jaycuthrell.com/_pages/resume.md

 Pre-sales wins that I have been involved in span multiple segments such as service providers (telco, media, entertainment, IaaS, PaaS, SaaS), independent software vendors (ISVs), independent hardware vendors (IHVs), systems integrators, various federal governments, United States SLED, various military, and various enterprise verticals.
 Types of enterprise wins I have been involved in include utilities, legal, construction, mining, manufacturing, finance, insurance, healthcare, textiles, automotive, retail, and more.

-My role in the pre-sales process and closing was and is to be a trusted advisor and road warrior aligned to the MEDDIC B2B sales qualification methodology.
+My role in the pre-sales process and closing was and is to be a trusted advisor and road warrior aligned with the MEDDIC B2B sales qualification methodology.
 As a trusted advisor, my role was "soup to nuts" and holistic from qualification to bookings to post-sale "land and expand" account lifecycle management.
 Specifically, my pre-sales role involved high touch level strategy for credible product positioning, directed competitive analysis, RFx influencing, establishing success criteria for customer acceptance, cross-functional proof of concept test planning, C-level presentation in person in region globally, C-level presentations at executive briefing centers globally, ongoing C-level executive sponsorship 1:1 meetings at conference events, down to specific bill of materials and services contract creation through review and execution during delivery and implementation working with customer advocacy and customer success managers.

-Since 2010, my field facing pre-sales roles have meant virtual road warrior duties embracing both remote work techniques and leadership of remote teams.
-For example, as a virtual road warrior the presentation experience involves use of Zoom, Microsoft Teams, Google Meet, Slack, Cisco WebEx, and other virtual proxemics tools depending on the customer security posture requirements for virtual executive briefings.
+Since 2010, my field-facing pre-sales roles have meant virtual road warrior duties embracing both remote work techniques and leadership of remote teams.
+For example, as a virtual road warrior, the presentation experience involves the use of Zoom, Microsoft Teams, Google Meet, Slack, Cisco WebEx, and other virtual proxemics tools depending on the customer security posture requirements for virtual executive briefings.

 Field Clients and Customers Sample